This article, first published in 2016, was updated in April, 2019.

 The other reason this certification is enjoying growth is that it is a natural professional development step for PMs who do the work of business analysis on their projects, or BAs who do PM work.
 Those hybrid PM-BAs or BA-PMs make up a large group!

 After years of managing projects, I hadn’t really thought about the BA work I had been doing on projects.
-The PMI-PBA inspired me to take a closer look at the business analysis work that happens within the context of a project, and specifically as it is defined by the tasks in the Exam Content Outline.
+The PMI-PBA inspired me to take a closer look at the business analysis work that happens within the context of a project, and specifically as it is defined by the tasks in the PMI-PBA Exam Content Outline, which is the blue print for the exam.
 It was a perfect fit for me to formalize my practice and to better distinguish between the work I do as a PM and the work I do as a BA.
 As with any certification journey, the process was both a validation of what I’d done and an opportunity to recognize gaps and improve my PM and BA practice.

 Starting 6 Weeks Before the Exam Date